Team LDM

 Research Assistant positions are extended on a volunteer basis.
 Following the first semester, our lab offers opportunities for NYU undergraduates to receive course credit for working in the lab during the academic year and stipends for working in the lab over the summer.

-We are no longer accepting applications for summer 2024 research assistants.
-We will begin to interview Fall 2024 research assistants in July.
+We are are no longer accepting applications for Fall 2024 research assistants.
+We will begin applications for Spring in late November.
+Please feel free to reach out if you have any questions.

 Screen Shot 2017-07-25 at 9.50.46 AM.png